ippas/imdik-zekanowski-gts/README.md

 * classifier based on brain-enriched genes ([code available here](SKAT_all_genes_classifier_based_on_brain_enriched(1).ipynb))

-### data and hail enviornment set up

-1. Hail enviornment was created in a [docker container](Dockerfile)

-2. To start the container: `docker run -it --rm -p 8889:8889 -p 4040:4040 -v $PWD:/hail hail-jupyter`

-3. To connect from local:`ssh -N -f -L localhost:8889:localhost:8889 ifpan` then `localhost:8889` in browser

 ### PART 3: structural variants analysis
 vcf od merged structural variants was obtained from Intelliseq and transfered to plgrid prometheus cluster